Authorities to present findings in 'Rust' movie-set shooting

 The gun Baldwin used was one of three that a firearms specialist, or “armorer,” had set on a cart outside the building where a scene was being rehearsed, according to court records.

-Authorities have seized three black revolvers, gun belts with holsters, ammunition boxes, a fanny pack with ammunition, several spent casings and articles of clothing and swabs of what were believed to be blood.
+Authorities have seized three black revolvers, gun belts with holsters, ammunition boxes, a fanny pack with ammunition, several spent casings and articles of clothing and swabs of what was believed to be blood.

 The production of “Rust” has been beset by workplace disputes from the start in early October.
 Hours before the shooting, several camera crew members walked off the set amid discord over working conditions, including safety procedures.